Microsoft 365 network connectivity test tool

-Network Connectivity Report (CSV) This report runs the raw JSON file against a rule engine to make sure defined thresholds are being met and if they are not met a “warning” or “error” is displayed in the output column of the CSV file.
+Network Connectivity Report (CSV) This report runs the raw JSON file against a rule engine to make sure defined thresholds are being met and if they aren't met a “warning” or “error” is displayed in the output column of the CSV file.
 You can view the NetworkConnectivityReport.csv file to be informed about any detected issues or defects.
-Please see What happens at each test step for details on each test and the thresholds for warnings.
+See What happens at each test step for details on each test and the thresholds for warnings.

 Network Connectivity Scan Report (JSON) This file provides the raw output test results from the command-line version of the Microsoft 365 network connectivity test tool (MicrosoftConnectivityTest.exe).